 The following companies offer travel insurance for people with disabilities:

-- Tel: 0800 888 6195
+Avanti Travel - 0800 888 6195

-- Tel: 01708 339295
+All Clear Insurance - 01708 339295

 Organisations providing special wishes, trips and holidays

-help sick children fulfil their dreams, ie a vist to Lapland, a special day out or a trip to Disney.
+When You Wish Upon a Starhelp sick children fulfil their dreams, ie. a vist to Lapland, a special day out or a trip to Disney.